Windows Media Video: Players

 Software that can play WMV files includes Windows Media Player, RealPlayer, MPlayer, Media Player Classic, VLC Media Player and K-Multimedia Player.
 The Microsoft Zune media management software supports the WMV format, but uses a Zune-specific variation of Windows Media DRM which is used by PlaysForSure.
 Many third-party players exist for various platforms such as Linux that use the FFmpeg implementation of the WMV format.

 On the Macintosh platform, Microsoft released a PowerPC version of Windows Media Player for Mac OS X in 2003, but further development of the software ceased.
 From January 2006 to May 2014, Microsoft endorsed and distributed the 3rd party Flip4Mac, a QuickTime Component developed by Telestream that allowed Macintosh users to play WMV files in any player that used the QuickTime framework.
 Telestream ended sales of Flip4Mac on 1 July 2019 and officially ended support on 28 June 2020.
 The Elmedia player, which can play WMV files on Macintosh computers, is still available.

 Encoders

-Many programs can export video in WMV format; a few examples are Windows Movie Maker, Windows Media Encoder, Microsoft Expression Encoder, Sorenson Squeeze, Sony Vegas Pro, AVS Video Editor, VSDC Free Video Editor, Telestream Episode, Telestream FlipFactory, and FFmpeg.
+Many programs can export video in WMV format; a few examples are Windows Movie Maker, Windows Media Encoder, Microsoft Expression Encoder, Sorenson Squeeze, Vegas Pro, AVS Video Editor, VSDC Free Video Editor, Telestream Episode, Telestream FlipFactory, and FFmpeg.

 Programs that encode using the WMV Image format include Windows Media Encoder, AVS Video Editor, and Photo Story.